ssowerby/relaxation-site/content/aboutme.md

 Not to mention long term stress is bad for our health (blood pressure, heart attacks, digestion and so on) and a factor in depression.

 ## My Story

 I worked as a graphic designer for many years before moving on to explore lots of careers from neon light designer to jewellery designer.
 I enjoyed all of them but there was something missing.

 It wasn’t until I discovered hypnotherapy and more about how my own mind works that it all came together.
-Hypnotherapy allowed me to combine my creativity with scientific understanding and helping others in a way that I find fulfilling.
+Hypnotherapy allowed me to combine my creativity with scientific understanding to help others in a way that I find fulfilling.

-Through my hypnotherapy training and working with clients I’ve used many different ways to help people relax.
-For a flavour of how I can help you I recommend you check out my blog.
+Through my hypnotherapy training and working with clients I’ve used many different ways to help people change how they feel and relax.
+For a flavour of how I can help you I recommend you check out my [blog](https://www.helpmerelax.co.uk/blog/).
 You’ll find lots of tips there that you can implement for yourself right now.